 The language that you choose by clicking an option at the bottom of the Confluence login screen.
 Confluence stores this value in a cookie.
 When the cookie expires, the setting will expire too.

 The language set in your browser.
-The browser sends a header with a prioritized list of languages.
+The browser sends a header with a prioritised list of languages.
 Confluence will use the first supported language in that list.
-Confluence administrators can disable this option by setting the
+Your Confluence administrator can disable this option by setting a system property.

 - The default language for your site, as defined by your Confluence site administrator.